Anku5hk/Programmers_guide_to_Python/book.md

 * Are objects that hold values, it has a user-defined name, a name should not begin with a underscore (because it is reserved for something else), other naming rules are similar to other languages.
 * Unlike C/C++/Java, Python is Dynamically-Typed.
 It is when the type checking happens at run-time (and not at compile-time).
 Type checking is to ensure "type-safe", say a *int* doesn't get assigned to a *float*.
 * In Python there is no "variable declaration", you do not need to declare a variable, they come to existence when they are assigned something.
 Also there is no need for "type declaration", variables are just name pointers.
 * Whenever a object is created in Python, the object/value along with it's type is assigned some memory in a storage.
-When that object is assigned a variable, that variable is just a name/reference to this memmory.
+When that object is assigned a variable, that variable is just a name/reference to this memory.
 The value on the left is the name assigned to this object and on the right is the representation of this object.
 As variables are just names they do not have types, they can be assigned to any type of object.
 ```python
 ## variable names example
 MyInt, some_var, my_string12, SOME_NUMBER